 - 1. These design standards shall be met by all roads within developments reviewed under this Ordinance, and shall control the roadway, shoulders, curbs, side-walks, drainage systems, culverts, and other appurtenances. - 2.
 Where a development borders an existing narrow road (not meeting the width requirements of the standards for roads, in this Ordinance), or when the Comprehensive Plan indicates plans for realignment or widening of a road that would require use of some of the land in the development, the development plan shall indicate reserved areas for widening or realigning the road marked "Reserved for Road Realignment (Widening) purposes."
-Land reserved for such purposes may not be included in computing lot area of setback requirements of this Ordinance.
-When such widening or realignments indicated on the Official Map, the reserve area shall not be included in any lot, but shall be reserved to be deeded to the Town or State. - 3.
+Land reserved for such purposes may not be included in computing lot area of setback requirements of this Ordinance. [(AMD), TM-05.14.2024, WA-36] - 3.
 Where a major subdivision or development abuts or contains an existing Town Road or State Highway, no residential lot may have vehicular access directly on to the Town Road or State Highway except where land use or topographic conditions warrant otherwise.
 This requirement shall be noted on the Plan and the deeds of any lot with frontage on the Town Road or State Highway.

 Description Primary Secondary Neighborhood

 Number of Lanes 2 2 2

 Right-of-Way Width 60 ft.
 50 ft.
 50 ft.

 Traveled Way 22 ft.
 20 ft.
 18 ft.

 Minimum Shoulder Width (each side) 4 ft.
 2 ft.
 2 ft.

 Minimum Grade (for drainage) 0.5% 0.5% 0.5%

-Maximum Grade' 12% 15% 15%
+Maximum Grade 1 12% 15% 15%

 Maximum Superelevation 0.08°/ft.
 0.08°/ft.
 0.08°/ft.

 Minimum Center Line Radius on Curves 200 ft.
 2 150 ft.
-2 150 ft.
-2
+2 150 ft.2

+Roadway Crown: